 Malls have become a major part of the Filipino lifestyle, and Quezon City offers some of the most popular malls in Metro Manila.
 There is something for everyone in SM North EDSA, Trinoma, U.P.
 Town Center, Gateway Mall, and Eastwood Mall, among many others.

-Quezon City holds many secrets, but its malls are not one of them.
-Malls conveniently contain all kinds of dining, shopping, and leisure establishments in one place, and are the go-to spots for people who want to go somewhere within Quezon City.
+The Quezon City map holds many secrets, but its malls are not one of them.
+Malls conveniently contain all kinds of dining, shopping, and leisure establishments in one place, and are the go-to places for people who want to visit Quezon City tourist spots.

 Compared to malls, food spots around Quezon City are much less hectic although they may get busy during peak hours.

 Popular locations for food trips include Tomas Morato and Quezon Avenue, but food parks have also started drawing crowds.
 Among the best food parks in Quezon City are the StrEat Food Park in Maginhawa, The Yard in Xavierville, the Adventure Food Park along Aurora Boulevard, and The Food Hive in Visayas Avenue.

 While restaurants focus on certain types of food, eating at food parks allows customers to eat different kinds of dishes at the same time.
 It also makes it easier to choose what food to buy because the members of the group can go their own ways in ordering then meet back at the table to enjoy their time together.

 Quezon City has its fair share of membership gyms.
 However, for runners, two spots are ideal for training.

 The first location is the UP Diliman campus, which has its fair share of long roads with varying inclines while also offering the option to follow up the exercise with a healthy meal at nearby food establishments.
 The second location is the Quezon Memorial Circle for runners who prefer to be further away from cars without minding a bit more people around them.